-Mljet National Park Excursion Tour from Korcula – Day Trip
+Mljet National Park Excursion Tour from Korcula

-Malo Jezero (Small Lake) is about 1/4 of square kilometers.
-The salinity of the water in the lakes is bit lower than in the sea, due to intake of fresh waters.
-The temperature of the Lakes is usually higher then open sea temperatures for about 4 degrees Centigrade.
+Malo Jezero (Small Lake) is about 1/4 of square kilometres.
+The salinity of the water in the lakes is a bit lower than in the sea, due to the intake of fresh waters.
+The temperature of the Lakes is usually higher than open sea temperatures for about 4 degrees Centigrade.
 Due to these details, Veliko and Malo Jezero are popular places for visitors to swim in.
-Both lakes are surrounded with dense old pine forest.
-In the middle of Veliko Jezero there is a little island called Melita where Benedictine monastery is located.
+Both lakes are surrounded by dense old pine forest.
+In the middle of Veliko Jezero, there is a little island called Melita or St Mary’s where the Benedictine monastery is located.

 Walking and cycling are allowed all around National Park Mljet.
 Some parts of the Nationa Park can be reached by car too.
 National Park Mljet offers a lot of silence and numerous isolated spots to be enjoyed.